ludwig-ai/ludwig-docs/docs/user_guide/what_is_ludwig.md

 - **Integration with any structured data source.** If it can be read into a SQL table or Pandas DataFrame, Ludwig can train a model on it.
 - **Easily explore different model configurations and parameters with hyperopt.** Automatically track all trials and metrics with tools like Comet ML, Weights & Biases, and MLflow.
 - **Automatically scale training to multi-GPU, multi-node clusters.** Go from training on your local machine to the cloud without code or config changes.
-- **Fully customize any part of the training process.** Every part of the model and training process is fully configurable in YAML, and easy to extend through custom PyTorch modules with a simple interface.
+- **Fully customizable and extensible..** Every part of the model and training process is fully configurable in YAML, and easy to extend through custom PyTorch modules with a simple interface.